Admission Status Categories

 An applicant may also be admitted with one or more departmental contingencies, requirements the department expects the student to fulfill by a certain deadline.
 Programmatic admission contingencies are monitored by the program and typically involve prerequisite courses or another similar requirement.

 Contingencies are expected to be cleared within one academic year.
-Students may request additional time to clear their contingencies in writing to their Graduate Coordinator with approvals from the Graduate Coordinator, Department Head if applicable, and Academic Dean.
+Students may request additional time to clear their contingencies in writing to their Graduate Coordinator with approvals from the Graduate Coordinator, Department Head, and Academic Dean.
 The request is then submitted to the Dean of the Graduate School.
-Students that fail to clear their contingencies by the deadlines stated by the program of the University shall be dismissed.
+Students that fail to clear their contingencies by the deadlines stated by the program of the University are subject to dismissal.

 An applicant wishing to take graduate-level courses may be admitted as an unclassified graduate student.
 This process requires submission of the unclassified graduate application, a statement of purpose, an official transcript verifying the applicant's bachelor's degree, and a $60.00 application fee.
 International students must also submit an English language proficiency score for admission.
 Current and retired Mississippi State University faculty are not required to submit a transcript in order to enroll in a graduate course as an unclassified graduate student.

 Once admitted unclassified, the student may not apply for a graduate degree program for the same semester.
 Up to 9 hours of graduate work earned while unclassified may be transferred to a degree program with the approval of the graduate program.
+Students must confirm eligibility of enrolling as unclassified student with academic department before applying.
 The College of Business does not allow unclassified graduate students to take courses in their college.
 Students must be accepted to a business degree program prior to registering for courses in that college.

 There are limitations to financial aid for students in unclassified status.
 Applicants seeking financial aid should contact the Student Financial Aid Office.